OfficeDev/teams-toolkit-samples/hello-world-bot/README.md

 - From Visual Studio Code: open the Teams Toolkit and click `Validate manifest file` or open the command palette and select: `Teams: Validate manifest file`.
 - From TeamsFx CLI: run command `teamsfx validate` in your project directory.

-## Build
+## Package

-- From Visual Studio Code: open the Teams Toolkit and click `Zip Teams metadata package` or open the command palette and select `Teams: Zip Teams metadata package`.
+- From Visual Studio Code: open the command palette and select `Teams: Zip Teams metadata package`.
-- Alternatively, from the command line run `teamsfx build` in the project directory.
+- Alternatively, from the command line run `teamsfx package` in the project directory.

 ## Publish to Teams